 Cons of Pagination

-• Additional actions.
+- Additional actions.
 When containing many content pages, most websites only display links to the first few pages.
 So, to find data that is further from the beginning or end of the list, visitors must first click the “Next” or “Previous” buttons.

-• Negative impact on SEO.
+- This is a known limitation in pagination SEO, where deeper pages may lose visibility.
 Pages a few clicks away from the landing page normally don’t rank as high on search engines.

 Infinite Scroll

 Infinite Scroll is a web design technique for displaying content in a single stream.
 As you scroll through the page, new elements appear, giving the impression that the data has no limits.
 This method allows seamless navigation from one block to another.
 It tempts users to continue scrolling in search of rewarding information, making them view all the content on the page.
+From an infinite scroll UX perspective, it prioritizes engagement over control.

 Before implementing Infinite Scroll, analyze its pros and cons, consider the specific needs of your future project, and evaluate the requirements of your target audience.
 This method of uploading data may not be versatile or flexible enough to meet all these considerations.